thrisha-natarajan7/Prodigy_InfoTech/PRODIGY_WD_02/README.md

 # Project README

-This project was given by [Prodigy Infotech](https://prodigyinfotech.dev/) as Task 1.
+This project was given by [Prodigy Infotech](https://prodigyinfotech.dev/) as Task 2.

 See [Demo](https://thrishanatarajan7.neocities.org/PRODIGY_WD_02/)

 ## Description

-This project is an HTML webpage for a restaurant called Caffeine - House of Foods.
-It includes a section for the landing and a section for the menu.
-Landing page conation a carousel of images showing the food items and a button to order online.
-The menu section contains a list of food items with their prices.
+This is a Stop Watch that also records Laps

 Languages used: HTML, CSS, JavaScript